vic-k-y/machine-learning-projects/README.md

-# IBM machine-learning course assignment
+# IBM Machine-learning course assignment
-  this python notebook is final assignment i did for IBM Supervised machine Learning course offered in coursera.
-All about it in the notebook i suggest you to view
+  This Python notebooks are final assignment i did for IBM machine Learning courses offered in coursera.
+All about it is in the notebook. i suggest you to view.
- And Example Notebook